Skip to content

 BookingCacheAdapter is a thin bridge over the Redis booking cache manager from core.
 The module's caching strategy is intentionally narrow:

-• cache busy intervals per master per date
+• cache busy intervals per resource per date

 • compute free windows dynamically from those intervals

-• invalidate only the affected master/date entries after a successful booking change
+• invalidate only the affected resource/date entries after a successful booking change

 This keeps cache invalidation surgical and avoids storing derived slot maps as the primary source of truth.